OliverWalterK/quiz_game/README.md

 # quiz_game
-I want to use a dictionary or questions and answers alongside a asking question function
+I want to create a quiz game using:
+Dictionary for the questions and answers (key, value)